claymager/idris2-pkgs/docs/idrisPackage.md

 ## Config options

-The attrset `args` may contain the following attrs:
+The attrset `cfg` may contain the following attrs:

 - `ipkgFile`: String
   idrisPackage makes a guess, but it is often necessary to explicitly state which ipkg file to use.